lulupac/pocketworkers/README.md

 ## Note

-Comments, critics, issues, fixes are welcome as long as it keeps this lib tiny, stupid and simple :-)
+Comments, critics, issues, fixes are welcome as long as it aims at keeping this lib tiny, stupid and simple :-)